 Prior to joining the Crawford School in 2009, Stephen was Chief Economist at the Australian Agency for International Development.
 He worked from 1994 to 2005 at the World Bank, first in Washington and then in Delhi, where he was Lead Economist for India.
 In 2008, he worked on the Garnaut Review on Climate Change, where he managed the Review’s international work stream.

-- Alicia Molloun, working on a strategic analysis of American aid to Pakistan
+- Alicia Molloun, working on American aid to Pakistan (completed!).

-- Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos.
+- Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos (completed!).

 - Aid policy